ericfrederich/smlinux/README.md

 Be sure when you backup your N64 cartridge to use the Z64 format.
 You must provide your own legally backed up rom file.
 Currently only US & JP versions have sound.
 If you want German or French text, and sound at the same time, you'll have to wait until the pc-port adds multilingual support, then those languages plus Spanish and every language could be supported with community effort.

-If for some reason the make pauses or hangs, perhaps on single core cpu or system with low memory, then remove -j from line 8.
+If for some reason the make pauses or hangs, perhaps on single core cpu or system with low memory, then change JOBS to -j1.
 This switch makes make run multiple jobs at once which speeds up the build process on PCs with multiple cores and plenty of memory, but occasionally causes issues on under-powered systems (that can run the game just fine).

 Note the script installs itself as 'smlinux' to the first directory in your path, usually something like ~/bin or ~/Applications/.bin.
 After first running what you download, you can delete it, and just type 'smlinux update' from anywhere when you're ready to rebuild.